 The Office of Student Activities utilizes University Tickets, which is a web based boxed office that will allow for ease of transactions, ability to pay with credit card, and easy record keeping of purchases.
 Registration is easy and must be completed (only once) before any purchase (online or in person) is made with the Office of Student Activities.
 To register, simply to go MyLasell.
 On the left side there is a link under the "Campus Life" heading that says 'buy tix online'.
 Click that and register.
 Additionally, students can go to tickets.lasell.edu.

 Senior Week is offered every year by the Senior Class Committee and the Office of Student Activities.
 All students who wish to participate in Senior Week must register in advance, for the entire week of activities.
-A "senior" is defined as a student who is in good conduct standing by April 30, 2015, and has graduated in December 2014 or will graduate in May 2015 or December 2015.
+A "senior" is defined as a student who is in good conduct standing by April 30, 2016, and has graduated in December 2015 or will graduate in May 2016 or December 2016.
 Guests are not permitted to attend Senior Week activities.
 Graduating seniors living in on-campus housing must be paid participants of Senior Week in order to stay in the residence halls during Senior Week.
 For additional, information please read the Residential Life section of this Handbook.
 Senior Week payments are non-refundable, non-transferable, and cannot be exchanged.
 All Senior Week participants will be required to sign a Senior Week Contract.
 All college policies are in effect during Senior Week.
 Information about Senior Week activities, payment options, and dates of events will be sent to seniors via email and U.S. mail.
-Questions regarding Senior Week can be addressed to the Director of Student Activities at x2475 or firstname.lastname@example.org.
+Questions regarding Senior Week can be addressed to the Director of Student Activities at x2475 or email@example.com.